IonicDev/integration-log4j2/src/main/webapp/index.md

 This demo webapp has demonstrated a custom *log4j* appender that protects application log messages.
 But Ionic software and infrastructure may also be used to protect other forms of data.
 Audio streams, video streams, network traffic, and health-related telemetry might be captured and protected in a similar way.
-Ionic's cryptography primitives and server infrastructure are well-suited to protect data on capture as well as at rest.
+Ionic's cryptography primitives and server infrastructure are well-suited to protect data in motion and data at rest.